 Environmental health officers make regular inspections of coffee shops and have the power to fine or close down your business if you fail to adhere to food safety laws.

 The Food Standards Agency (FSA), the government body that regulates food safety in the UK, offers lots of guidance for those starting a food business.
-Its

-Your first steps to running a catering business and Safer Food, Better Business leaflets details the key requirements for serving and preparing food and drink.
+Safer Food, Better Business leaflets details the key requirements for serving and preparing food and drink.